 On a topic approved by the Program Coordinator, with appropriate consultation and supervision.
 Will involve students in an investigation of teaching and student learning within their own discipline or professional area.
-Work load equivalent to that of 112 subject contact hours.
+Work load: 840 postgraduate assessable hours.

 Conditions for the Award of Degrees